Question for you...

 One last note:

 What you say to people is often less important that how you say it.
 Your body language, voice tone, excitement, and confidence are crucial because those things are what ultimately build trust in your potential client.
 Confidence + clarity = new clients.

 P.S.
-I'm running a totally free training on the 5 secrets to make 5k per month and beyond in your coaching business.
-I'd love for you to join us live and learn how to fill your client roster.
-Click here to sign up and learn more.
+I ran a free training on the 5 secrets to making 5k per month and beyond in your coaching business.
+Click here to sign up.